A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

 \subsection{G$_0$W$_0$ approximation}

-DFT usually significantly underestimates band-gaps and ionization potentials.
-This discrepancy is related to an error produced by an approximated exchange-correlation functional, which is in turn associated with a so-called delocalization error, known also as many-electron self-interaction error \cite{McKechnie, Cohen}.
+DFT usually significantly underestimates band-gap energy and ionization potentials.
+This discrepancy is related to an error associated with approximated exchange-correlation functionals, which is in turn related to a so-called delocalization error, also known as many-electron self-interaction error \cite{McKechnie, Cohen}.
 Better accuracy in modeling exchange-correlation effects can be achieved using MBPT in the GW approximation \cite{HEDIN19701, Onida, Golze}.
-Energy corrections to the orbital energies within MBPT in the GW approximation are given by expectation values of the quasi-particle self-energy defined by Hedin's equations \cite{Onida,Golze}:
+Quasi-particle energies within MBPT in the GW approximation are given by the poles of the retarded Green's function $G$.
+Compared to the energies of the Kohn-Sham orbitals, they are renormalized by so-called GW corrections given by the expectation values of the self-energy operator defined by Hedin's equations \cite{Onida,Golze}:

-where: $\phi_i$ is an element of the basis set (usually Kohn-Sham orbitals), $\Sigma\left[GW\right]$ is the self-energy matrix dependent on the retarded Green's function, $G$, and screened Coulomb potential, $W$, $\epsilon^{-1}$ is the dielectric matrix inverse, $v$ is the bare Coulomb potential, and $\chi$ is the irreducible polarizability.
+where: $\phi_i$ is an element of the basis set (usually Kohn-Sham orbitals), $\Sigma\left[GW\right]$ is the self-energy matrix dependent on the retarded Green's function, $G$, and screened Coulomb potential, $W$.
+The latter reads:

+where $\epsilon^{-1}$ is the dielectric matrix inverse, $v$ is the bare Coulomb potential, and $\chi$ is the irreducible polarizability matrix.

 Since the system under consideration is rather large (348 atoms in the super-cell), it is desirable to avoid an iterative approach and use the non-iterative G$_0$W$_0$ approximation.
-The standard routine for this method implies the following sequence of computations: 1) compute the basis set represented by Kohn-Sham orbitals using DFT; 2) compute the irreducible polarizability, dielectric matrix and its inverse in the random phase approximation (Eq. (\ref{hedin2})) using the basis set computed at the previous step; 3) compute the self-energy corrections to the DFT eigen-energies (Eq. (\ref{hedin1})) applying the first-principles methodology of Hybertsen and Louie with the generalized plasmon-pole model for the frequency-dependent dielectric matrix \cite{Louie}.
+The standard routine for this method implies the following sequence of computations: 1) compute the basis set represented by Kohn-Sham orbitals using DFT; 2) compute the irreducible polarizability, dielectric matrix and its inverse in the random phase approximation\cite{PhysRevLett.45.290, PhysRevB.25.2867}, Eq. (\ref{hedin2}), using the basis set computed at the previous step; 3) compute the self-energy corrections to the DFT eigen-energies, Eq. (\ref{hedin1}), applying the first-principles methodology of Hybertsen and Louie with the generalized plasmon-pole model for the frequency-dependent dielectric matrix \cite{Louie}.